qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Under :guilabel:`Feature options`:

-* You can choose to :guilabel:`Label every part of a multi-part features` and :guilabel:`Limit number of features to be labeled to`.
+* For multipart geometry labeling, you can choose the following:

+  * :guilabel:`Label Largest Part Only` to label only the largest part of a multipart geometry (default behavior).
+  * :guilabel:`Label Every Part with Entire Label` to label each part of a multipart geometry with the entire label text.
+  * :guilabel:`Split Label Text Lines over Parts` to label each part of a multipart geometry with a corresponding line of the label text.
+    If the multipart geometry has fewer parts than the number of text lines, any remaining lines will be ignored.

+  .. note:: **Wrap on Character Configuration**

+    :guilabel:`Split Label Text Lines over Parts` depends on the :guilabel:`Wrap on character` setting in the Formatting tab.
+    If the defined wrap character doesn't match the separator used in the text, splitting will not work.
+    For example, if :guilabel:`Wrap on character` is set to :kbd:`Space` but the text is separated by commas, splitting will not occur.

+  Check the |unchecked|:guilabel:`Limit number of features to be labeled to` to restrict the total number of features which will receive labels.
 * Both line and polygon layers offer the option to set a minimum size for the features to be labeled, using :guilabel:`Suppress labeling of features smaller than`.
 * For polygon features, you can also filter the labels to show according to whether they completely fit within their feature or not.
 * For line features, you can choose to :guilabel:`Merge connected lines